 - SSE provided all data related to its business.
-We obtained other inputs for our modelling from statistics authorities. - We have used these data in our analysis, but we have not tested any of these input data and so do not provide any assurance over them. - SSE used its judgement to map the majority (over 90%) of its supplier expenditure to the relevant sector of the economy and the geographical location of the supplier. - As agreed with SSE, we apportioned all remaining expenditure using the proportional distribution of the mapped expenditure, to obtain total expenditure by sector and country.
-It's possible that a great proportion of the smaller suppliers which weren't mapped by SSE were based in the UK or Republic of Ireland creating a relatively lower economic impact in these countries, which would disproportionately impact the results of some of SSE's business units. - SSE also provided data on employment headcount, profits and wages from its annual accounts. - The data provided by SSE are for the financial year 1 April 2021 to 31 March 2022.
+We obtained other inputs from statistics authorities. - We have used these data in our analysis, but we have not tested any of these input data and so do not provide any assurance over them. - SSE used its judgement to map the majority (over 90%) of its supplier expenditure to the relevant sector of the economy and the geographical location of the supplier. - As agreed with SSE, we apportioned all remaining expenditure using the proportional distribution of the mapped expenditure, to obtain total expenditure by sector and country.
+It's possible that a great proportion of the smaller suppliers which weren't mapped by SSE were based in the UK or Republic of Ireland creating a relatively lower economic impact in these countries, which would disproportionately impact the results of some of SSE's business units. - SSE also provided data on employment headcount, profits and wages from its annual accounts. - The data provided by SSE are for the financial year 1 April 2022 to 31 March 2023.
 The data that underpins our economic model, as well as those used to contextualise our estimates, are measured on a calendar year basis.
 We denote financial year data as FY[yy] (where yy denotes the end of the period) and calendar year data as 20[yy].
-When comparing financial years to calendar years, we use 2011 for FY12, 2012 for FY13, 2013 for FY14, 2014 for FY15, 2015 for FY16, 2016 for FY17, 2017 for FY18, 2018 for FY19, 2019 for FY20, 2020 for FY21, 2021 for FY22.
+When comparing financial years to calendar years, for instance, we use 2020 for FY21, 2021 for FY22, 2022 for FY23 and so on.